-However, this stroller features minimal recline capabilities and cannot be paired with a bassinet or car seat.
-You’ll want to save this one for babies who are 6 months old or can sit up unassisted.
+The biggest downside of this stroller is that it features minimal recline capabilities and can’t be paired with a bassinet or car seat.
+You’ll want to save this one for children 6 months old or who can sit up unassisted.

 Anyone who’s ever flown with a baby knows how stressful it can be to check your stroller at the gate — like you weren’t stressed enough as it is?
 Luckily, this Pockit stroller folds down into a self-standing compact configuration that can even fit in an overhead luggage bin.